More about CompoCloset

 Richard had never heard of composting toilets before he put one in his van.
 He quickly saw the practical benefits over a chemical toilet.
 Portable chemical toilets need to be emptied every few days and literally flush drinking water down the toilet.
 Drinking water is too valuable just to be wasted and it especially scarce in a camper van.

 He also learned of other environmental benefits as well - not using chemicals and not needing to treat the wastewater.

 Chemical toilets need to be emptied every few days.
 They literally flush precious drinking water down the toilet.
-They also use chemicals that are bad, and the wastewater needs then to be “treated” continuing the unnecessary use of energy.
+They frequently use chemicals that are bad for the environment, and the wastewater needs then to be “treated” continuing the unnecessary use of energy.

 Despite seeing the advantages of composting toilets he couldn't help notice the problems with current designs.

 Aiming for the pee portion was also a creative task…..

 And honestly, they looked like the love child of R2D2 and a vacuum cleaner.

 These niggles became a minor obsession as they travelled around Europe.
 Richard would sketch toilets and research other amazing composting endeavours around the world.
 He would talk to anyone they met about them (well, everybody poops!) and how great they are but how he couldn't help but see improvements.

 Then the pandemic ratcheted up a gear...